On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Introduction

-By Stanley's theory of order polytopes \cite{Stop} it follows that the volume of the polytope $P_{\lambda}(n)$ for any $P_{\lambda}(n)\in \F(ASM)(n)$ is given by the number of {\em linear extensions} of the poset $(\delta_n \setminus \lambda)^*$ (the number of \emph{Standard Young Tableaux} of skew shape $\delta_n/\lambda)$, and its Ehrhart polynomial is given by the {\em order polynomial} of the poset (counting weak plane partitions of skew shape $\delta_n/\lambda$ with bounded parts).
+By Stanley's theory of order polytopes \cite{Stop} it follows that the volume of the polytope $P_{\lambda}(n)$ for any $P_{\lambda}(n)\in \F(ASM)(n)$ is given by the number of {\em linear extensions} of the poset $(\delta_n \setminus \lambda)^*$ (which equals the number of \emph{standard Young tableaux} of skew shape $\delta_n/\lambda)$, and its Ehrhart polynomial in the variable $t$ is given by the {\em order polynomial} of the poset $(\delta_n \setminus \lambda)^*$.
 See Corollary~\ref{cor:ASMcor} for the general statement.
 We give the application to $\ASM$ in the corollary below.
 For further examples of polytopes in $\F(ASM)(n)$, see Figure~\ref{fig:family}.